 This might lead to conditions such as arthritis which can be painful and in extreme cases can severely affect your quality of life.

 Furthermore, you may be surprised to learn that having a bad posture can contribute to poor digestive health.

 When you are not in the correct position, this can put a lot of stress on the organs in the abdominal cavity which is what impacts your digestion and you may suffer from heartburn or constipation among other things.

-But many conditions like these require a simple spinal realignment – and making the most of these yoga trapeze poses is sure to improve this function and that is where your aerial yoga trapeze becomes your new best friend!
+But many conditions like these require a simple spinal realignment – and making the most of these best yoga swing poses is sure to improve this function and that is where your aerial yoga swing becomes your new best friend!

 You will notice that, as your posture improves, your muscles will begin to feel a lot less fatigued and this is because, much like the joints, they are getting a break from carrying such a heavy, unnecessary load.